 That chassis now undergirds the second generation version of this A1, now offered only in five-door Sportback form and only with petrol power.
 It gets the pick of the Wolfsburg conglomerate's latest green pump-fuelled engines, plus cutting-edge infotainment and safety technology, plus the chance for buyers to specify the Audi Virtual Cockpit digital instrumentation screen that's gone down so well further up the range.
 Sounds promising.

-Not too much is new on the engine front, though Audi disguises the fact with a range of new model designations.
-There’s a choice of efficient TFSI petrol units with outputs ranging from 95PS to 200PS, all enhanced by turbocharging and direct injection.
-Things kick off with the ‘25 TFSI’ derivative, which has a 1.0-litre three cylinder unit offering 95PS.
-Next up is the ‘30 TFSI’ variant, which uses a 116PS version of the same engine.
-Moving further on, there’s the ‘35 TFSI’ model offers a 150PS 1.5-litre four-cylinder engine which uses a cylinder on demand technology.
-And if you want more power, there’s a ‘40 TFSI’ ‘S line Competition’ derivative using a 2.0 TFSI engine with 200PS.
+There's a choice of efficient TFSI petrol units with outputs ranging from 95PS to 200PS, all enhanced by turbocharging and direct injection.
+Things kick off with the '25 TFSI' derivative, which has a 1.0-litre three cylinder unit offering 95PS.
+Next up is the '30 TFSI' variant, which uses a 116PS version of the same engine.
+Moving further on, there's the '35 TFSI' model offers a 150PS 1.5-litre four-cylinder engine which uses a cylinder on demand technology.
+And if you want more power, there's a '40 TFSI' 'S line Competition' derivative using a 2.0 TFSI engine with 200PS.
 Diesel power is notable by its absence.
 All engines can be linked to either a manual gearbox or the seven-speed S tronic dual-clutch transmission, with the exception of the 200PS variant which uses a six-speed S tronic transmission as standard.

 Design and Build

-The A1 Sportback has grown significantly in length - extended by 56mm: it now measures a fraction over 4m.
+The A1 Sportback has grown significantly in length in this second generation form - extended by 56mm: it now measures a fraction over 4m.
 Width and height remain much the same as part of a low-slung stance with short overhangs.
-The wide, low-placed Singleframe grille and the implied side air inlets dominate the distinctive front, above which are three flat bonnet slits which pay homage to the Sport quattro, the brand’s rally icon from 1984.
-From the side, there’s a wide, flat sloping C-pillar that seems to push the car forward even while standing still.
+The wide, low-placed Singleframe grille and the implied side air inlets dominate the distinctive front, above which are three flat bonnet slits which pay homage to the Sport quattro, the brand's rally icon from 1984.
+From the side, there's a wide, flat sloping C-pillar that seems to push the car forward even while standing still.
 The roof contrast line, which is available in two dark colours, ends above the C-pillar.
 There are smarter 3D-style rear lights too.